 Electronic meetings are not new in Al-Anon

 For more than 20 years, the World Service Organisation has registered meetings taking place online and via phone conference calls.
 These meetings have evolved and grown significantly over time.
-Today, there are over 300 registered electronic meetings.
+Today, there are almost 500 registered electronic meetings.
 If you wish to participate in one of these meetings, click on the following link:

 Many regional Al-Anon groups have now also stepped up to the plate to find ways to continue to meet using several different online platforms on a temporary basis.
 It is clear that members realise the importance of being able to welcome newcomers and offer hope despite the restrictions of the pandemic.

 In order for newcomers and returning members to find online meetings, please notify the Ontario South website coordinator about your meeting’s access details (group/WSO ID, password, etc).
 If you would rather not show these credentials online, please provide an email address or phone number that prospective participants can reach out to in order to obtain those details.

 Know your platform and keep your meeting safe

 Whichever platform and technology you choose for your temporary online meetings, coming prepared will help keep your group safe and protected.
 This means: taking some time to study information about security and privacy settings.

 Please keep in mind that all Conference Approved Literature is subject to Trademark and Copyright regulations.
 General documents that can be screen-shared are our Legacies (Steps, Traditions and Concepts), the preamble and suggested closing, as long as they show proper copyright credits.
 These can also be distributed to the members of a group who are involved in chairing or hosting a meeting, the same way our regular meetings make them available as photocopied materials.
 They cannot be emailed to all members or posted on any kind of online medium.